jasoncogzellmain/Statizen/README.md

 Statizen is a free, open-source desktop application designed to help Star Citizen players track their combat performance, mission statistics, and gameplay metrics.
 The application provides detailed insights into PVP and PVE activities, helping players analyze their performance and improve their gameplay.

 > This project is built by one developer in the community and maintained in spare time.
-> If Statizen helps you and you’d like to support its ongoing development:
+> If Statizen helps you and you'd like to support its ongoing development:
 >
 > [🌯 Buy Me a Torpedo Burrito](https://buymeacoffee.com/chrisnarow5)